-1 Program provides training for day and night students seeking careers in EIT related fields, career advancement, or skills updating.
-2 Program uses a multi-dimensional approach for preparing students for their specific career goals, meeting personal academic goals, and intellectual goals.
-Program Abstract 3 There are several Industrial Technology courses, along with a number of AS degrees with options within the disciplines that comprise the IT area.
-4 The IT program offers 8 degrees/certificates 5 The program offers one degree (Industrial Technology, General) and the following disciplines: Automotive, Construction, Electronics, Industrial Drawing, Manufacturing, Welding, and Woodworking.
-1 The Occupational Readiness course meets educational planning requirements for certificates and degrees and is well suited for Industrial Tech students.
-2 The Special Problems courses provide opportunity for students to practice advanced skills, organize projects and assist other students; these courses are offered as no-load for the faculty, which is zero cost to the college.
-Program Strengths 3 Replaced retiring faculty members and hired new faculty.
-4 Integration between Engineering and Industrial Technology and other STEM areas has improved the program.
-5 C6, STEM, and Chevron grant funding improved/updated equipment.
-6 Embedded remediation/basic skills instruction through C6 Grant & Critical Academic Skills workshops increased student performance.
-1 INDT B10 can only accommodate 120-150 students each year but we need to serve thousands of students in the program.
-2 Safety audit of our labs by SISC last year identified deficiencies and needs that should be addressed and will need to be addressed by the budget.
-Duaguaga 3 Resources, staffing, equipment updating/replacement are challenges.
-Program Challenges 4 Student preparation is a challenge.
-5 VTEA grant money no longer supports purchasing equipment to maintain current practice with industry.
-6 No stand-alone Industrial Technology lab or area, other than the computer lab in IT205.
-Lab space is challenging.
-7 From Institutional Research, we need a single report that combines all 09 TOP Codes, which will allow faculty to look at IT trends and outcomes together.
+- Program provides training for day and night students seeking careers in EIT related fields, career advancement, or skills updating. - Program uses a multi-dimensional approach for preparing students for their specific career goals, meeting personal academic goals, and intellectual goals. - There are several Industrial Technology courses, along with a number of AS degrees with options within the disciplines that comprise the IT area. - 4 The IT program offers 8 degrees/certificates - The program offers one degree (Industrial Technology, General) and the following disciplines:

+Automotive, Construction, Electronics, Industrial Drawing, Manufacturing, Welding, and Woodworking. - The Occupational Readiness course meets educational planning requirements for certificates and degrees and is well suited for Industrial Tech students. - The Special Problems courses provide opportunity for students to practice advanced skills, organize projects and assist other students; these courses are offered as no-load for the faculty, which is zero cost to the college. - 3 Replaced retiring faculty members and hired new faculty. - Integration between Engineering and Industrial Technology and other STEM areas has improved the program. - 5 C6, STEM, and Chevron grant funding improved/updated equipment. - Embedded remediation/basic skills instruction through C6 Grant & Critical Academic Skills workshops increased student performance.

+INDT B10 can only accommodate 120-150 students each year but we need to serve thousands of students in the program.
+Safety audit of our labs by SISC last year identified deficiencies and needs that should be addressed

-Opportunities 1 2 3 4 5 Design a single AS degree (rather than 8) while still retaining the discipline-specific nature of the degree.
-Offer INDT B10 course as a hybrid Turn some of the Job Skills Certificates into Certificates of Achievement to increase completion rates Bring back the Water Technology program (Water and Wastewater Treatment); high demand in the industry.
-Redesign INDT B10, Occupational Readiness so more students can participate.
-Program Goals 1 2 Continue to grow the advisory boards and other collaborative efforts.
-Increase non-traditional students in program.
-Requests 1 Train all Engineering and IT faculty and adjuncts on the "best practices" developed and used in the various grants and initiatives.
+- and will need to be addressed by the budget. - Resources, staffing, equipment updating/replacement are challenges. - 4 Student preparation is a challenge. - VTEA grant money no longer supports purchasing equipment to maintain current practice with industry. - No stand-alone Industrial Technology lab or area, other than the computer lab in IT205.
+Lab space is challenging. - From Institutional Research, we need a single report that combines all 09 TOP Codes, which will allow faculty to look at IT trends and outcomes together. - Design a single AS degree (rather than 8) while still retaining the discipline-specific nature of the degree. - 2 Offer INDT B10 course as a hybrid - 3 Turn some of the Job Skills Certificates into Certificates of Achievement to increase completion rates - Bring back the Water Technology program (Water and Wastewater Treatment); high demand in the industry.